 As soon as the temperatures start warming up (and our faces, in effect, start melting off), we go on red alert for the summer foundation formulas that will actually have our (preferably matte) complexions all season long.
 As we've learned over time, however, this is a far more tedious task than one would expect.
 But wait.

-Enter Benefit Cosmetics' brand-new (as in, just-launched and officially shoppable today) foundation, Hello Happy Soft Blur Foundation.
+Enter Benefit Cosmetics' foundation, Hello Happy Soft Blur Foundation.
 Available in 12 different shades and boasting a natural matte finish with buildable light to medium coverage, it would appear to be the quintessential foundation for summertime frolicking.
 Oh, and that's before we mention that it's smartly infused with SPF 15 and features better-than-Facetune blurring technology.
 Sound too good to be true?
 To be honest, we (almost) thought so too.
 Thus, we took the foundation for a test drive and had four of our editors give it an impromptu whirl this morning.
-Keep scrolling for their honest reviews.
+Here are their honest reviews.
 Plus, the photographic proof to back it up.

 Faith Xue, editorial director